CariblaGIT/Minesweeper/README.md

 <br>
 ✅ Timer and flags counter implementation
 <br>
-⬜ Pallette selector for changing default colors
+⬜ Highscore save for each difficulty

 ## Views